Lower Montmartre – Pigalle: artists, paintings, studios and jazz

 Lautrec’s lost Circus Fernando works

-When Toulouse-Lautrec moved from his studio in Rue Caulaincourt to this one in Avenue Frochot Maurice Joyant, long time friend and Lautrec’s dealer, said that he left some 90 pictures in the old Rue Caulaincourt studio.
+When Toulouse-Lautrec moved from his studio in Rue Caulaincourt to this one in Avenue Frochot, Maurice Joyant, who was a long-time friend and Lautrec’s art dealer, said that he left some 90 pictures in the old Rue Caulaincourt studio.
+The pictures were, according to Joyant, unimportant for Lautrec.

 In his biography ‘Henri de Toulouse-Lautrec Painter’ he also asks the question about the whereabouts of a series of “huge” paintings on the subject of the Fernando Circus in Montmartre.